11ty/11ty-website/src/docs/languages/webc.md

 * You can pair `webc:type="render"` with [`webc:scoped`](#webcscoped)!
 * You do have access to the component attributes and props in the render function (which is covered in another section!).
+* {% addedin "webc@0.5.0" %}Content returned from render functions will be processed as WebC—return any WebC content here!

 ### `webc:raw`

-Use `webc:raw` to opt-out of WebC template processing for the current node and all child content.
-This works well with `<template>` content.
+Use `webc:raw` to opt-out of WebC template processing for all child content of the current node.
+Notably, attributes on the current node will be processed.
+This works well with `<template>`!

 {% codetitle "components/my-component.webc" %}